breedx2/mtm_radio_extractilizer/README.md

 * Extract the audio stream to a file
   * Remove all silence below -50dB for 0.5 seconds
 * Normalize audio by amplifying the peak to 0dB
-* Split the normalized file into minute-based chunks
+* Split the normalized file into chunks of N minutes (default=10, or commandline arg)
 * Distribute the files, in order, among 16 numbered output dirs
   * "Extra" files are loaded into the last dir